My Stroke Recovery

 fair enough.
 That’s fair enough.
 I’d like to know what your thoughts are on it.

-What Is A Low Carb Diet?
+What Is A Low Carb Diet and its positive impact?

 However, so.
 So women that when they say low carb, in the in the, in our, you know, Facebook world, what low carb actually means, for me is no highly processed, grains, flours, sugars, and in you know sugar and those types of things.
 So what they do is flour doesn’t have any nutritional benefits.
 It doesn’t actually have any vitamins or minerals unless they fortify the bread with some junk.
 It’s not where you go to get vitamin C, it shouldn’t be where you go to get but folate and all this kind of stuff.
 So what it does, it’s a filler, it feels the gut makes you feel full.
 But what it does is it spikes your insulin, when it spikes your insulin, that puts you into a stressed state.